Why shouldn't I import the application as submitted?

 Will applicants be able to see their checklist items and decisions in Scoir or Slate.org?

 Applicants are driven to your status portals that you designed for them to view.
-Single sign-on options make it easier for them to get from Scoir or Slate.org to their status portal, but these items are never displayed to them elsewhere.
+Single sign-on options make it easier for them to get from Scoir or Slate.org to their status portal, but these items are never displayed elsewhere.

 Does Slate.org single sign-on (SSO) need to be enabled for the Scoir SSO to work?